 In a move intended to strengthen its supply chain, Wal-Mart has turned its attention to China, where the corporate giant intends to focus on sustainability.
 As a part of their commitment to the environment, Wal-Mart wants to revamp their product line and overhaul their supply chain.
 In addition, they intend to put a reward structure in place, honoring China suppliers and merchants that go the extra mile when it comes to the environment.

-Author: Chris Keenan
+All posts from Chris Keenan

 Regardless of whether you are a seasoned veteran in the business world or not, though, you may be a little confused about how to establish your green business on the Internet.
 The following tips will help you get started!

 Story about how a local wind farm has created a bunch of jobs and why American towns should invest in this.

 An article about different ways a company can become more Eco-friendly and save money while doing it.

 For those looking to turn their careers green, here are a few key ways to shift into this expanding industry.

 Apple walked away from the green electronics label EPEAT earlier this month, only to rejoin a week later on July 14, admitting it was a mistake.

 GE Lighting recently announced that they will be adding a new, 27-watt LED light bulb to the market.
 Available in an “A-19” design, this GE Energy Smart® product seems to do the impossible; it reduces the amount of heat emitted by a 100-watt bulb of the same shape, but it does not increase the size […]

 IKEA already counts itself as the world’s largest retailer of home furnishings and, with a recent announcement, looks to become one of the largest solar energy producers and consumers in the United States.